codesoap/pres/README.md

 ## [par2](https://github.com/Parchive/par2cmdline/)
 `par2` generates multiple output files, which must be used in combination with the original file to verify integrity or repair the data.
-This gives it (theoretically) a big performance benefit over `pres`, because it saves a lot of disk I/O. The drawback of this is, that you have to deal with multiple files.
+This means you always have to deal with multiple files when verifying the datas integrity or restoring data.

 `par2` seems to cope with point 1., 4. and even 2. of the shortcomings of `pres`.